site-prism/site_prism/HACKING.md

 - Write your code.
 Make sure to add unit / feature tests AND documentation (If appropriate)
 - Run `bundle exec rake` and ensure it passes
 - Submit a pull request
+- If you encounter issues regarding not being able to perform browser tests check whether `geckodriver` and/or `chromedriver` have been downloaded (`webdrivers` controls this)

 Happy Testing / Developing!